 You might be wondering how this all works.
 The neural networks behind the voice assistants can actually hear much better than humans can.
 For example, if you're in a restaurant, you won't be able to process every background noise, but AI can.
 AI speech recognition software can also recognize audio frequencies that are beyond the range of humans.

 That means that hackers can issue silent (to humans) commands to the voice assistants.
 The first way is by putting malicious commands in white noise or background noise.
 These malicious commands can be placed in the background of online videos.
-As per Grant Paulson, a tech writer at Writinity, "a study did this successfully, as students played hidden voice commands over loudspeakers and successfully got voice assistants to open websites on devices and switch the device to airplane mode."
+As per Grant Paulson, "a study did this successfully, as students played hidden voice commands over loudspeakers and successfully got voice assistants to open websites on devices and switch the device to airplane mode."

 Another option for fraudsters is to set up a Dolphin Attack, which creates and broadcasts a command that's in a frequency beyond the human hearing range.
 This attack is dependent on ultrasonic transmissions, meaning that a hacker or attacker must be in the vicinity of the target device for the attack to work.
 This has already been used by researchers to use a locked iPhone to make phone calls thanks to commands that are inaudible to human ears.
 A Dolphin Attack can also use those devices to take photos, send messages, and go to websites.